OxWearables/biobankAccelerometerAnalysis/README.md

 java -version
 ```

-You can try the following to check if everything works properly:
+You can try the following to check that everything works properly:
 ```bash
 # Create an isolated environment
 $ mkdir test_baa/ ; cd test_baa/